Women's Solo Adventure Travel: 15 Best Trips 2026

 The following operators specialize in or have strong female leadership in adventure contexts:

-- Exodus Travels: Strong female guide presence, excellent solo traveler supplement waivers
+- Exodus Travels: Strong female guide presence, excellent solo traveler supplements

-- G Adventures: Social enterprise model, female community leaders program in several destinations
+- G Adventures: Social enterprise model, female community leaders program in multiple destinations

 - Rad Season: Female-founded, outdoor sports focus